I’m proud of you, Hikaru.

 “But…mâzjêr vrémond né,” she says after a moment.

 “What for?”
-I ask, looking up to her smiling sweetly.
+I ask, looking down to her smiling sweetly.

 “You told me…” she replies softly, smiling ever wider as the words escape her lips.
 “You truly trust me after all.”